42Gears Introduces A Multi-Tier, Multi-Tenant Licensing Model for Partners

 About 42Gears

-42Gears is a leading "nofollow" >Unified Endpoint Management solution provider, offering SaaS and on-premise solutions to secure, monitor and manage all business endpoints, such as tablets, phones, desktops, and wearables.
+42Gears is a leading Unified Endpoint Management solution provider, offering SaaS and on-premise solutions to secure, monitor and manage all business endpoints, such as tablets, phones, desktops, and wearables.
 42Gears products support company-owned as well as employee-owned devices built on Android, iOS, Windows, macOS, Wear OS, VR and Linux platforms.
 42Gears products are used in various verticals, such as healthcare, manufacturing, logistics, education, and retail.
 42Gears products are trusted by over 10000 customers in more than 115 countries.
-For more information, please visit "nofollow" >https://www.42gears.com.
+For more information, please visit https://www.42gears.com.

 Download The Devdiscourse News App for Latest News.